 3) Who can best support and influence the groups?

-The key takeaways from this new information is that each company needs to spend quite a lot of time on inward thinking, self analysis and defining their customer, their customers hopes and expectations for the company and how to implement the best strategy to achieve this.
+The key takeaways from this new information is that each company needs to spend quite a lot of time on inward thinking, self analysis and defining their customer, their customers journey mapping and hopes and expectations for the company and how to implement the best strategy to achieve this.